YourRoots Logo

 Children(s): Samuel Thompson, James Thompson, Amos Thompson, Deacon Thompson, Rebecca Thompson, Judah Thompson, Judah Thompson, Enos Thompson

-Rebecca Bishop was born in New Haven, New Haven, Connecticut in 1673, to Lieut Gov James Bishop and Elizabeth Tompkins.
-Later in life, Rebecca Bishop married Samuel Thompson; among their children were Samuel Thompson, James Thompson, Amos Thompson, Deacon Gideon Thompson, Rebecca Thompson, Judah Thompson, Judah Thompson and Enos Thompson.
-Rebecca Bishop died in New Haven, New Haven, Connecticut, 1734.
+In 1673, Rebecca Bishop entered the world in New Haven, New Haven, Connecticut, born to Lieut Gov James Bishop and Elizabeth Tompkins.
+Rebecca Bishop married Samuel Thompson, and had children including Samuel Thompson, James Thompson, Amos Thompson, Deacon Gideon Thompson, Rebecca Thompson, Judah Thompson, Judah Thompson, Enos Thompson.
+Rebecca Bishop passed away in 1734 in New Haven, New Haven, Connecticut.

 Find more search results for Rebecca Bishop